nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User requests to add a person
+2. User enters person details and submits the command
+3. AddressBook saves the person

+    Use case ends.

+**Extensions**

+* 2a.
+User cancels the command.

+  Use case ends.

+* 2b.
+AddressBook is unable to save the person.

+    * 2b1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

 **Use case: Delete a person**

 **MSS**